Zainalds/Triton-Express/README.md

 # Triton-Express

-This application is designed using the .NET Core WebAPI framework and front-end developed using normal MVC.
+This application is designed using the .NET Core WebAPI framework.
 All data is stored in a MSSQL database.
 The application tracks vehicles at each branch and at any given time can be assigned a waybill.

 ![Home Screen](https://user-images.githubusercontent.com/68240955/98448089-687c7380-2132-11eb-9c55-562ed78064be.png)